idleberg/sublime-icon-fonts/README.md

 ## Usage

-Completions are limited to the `text.html` scope, which might or not be activated in your `auto_complete_selector` user preferences.
+Snippets are limited to the `text.html` scope, which might or not be activated in your `auto_complete_selector` user preferences.
 Otherwise, you can still force the completion tab to show by pressing `Ctrl+Space`.

 Typing the class name of an icon,prefixed with either `cc`, `el-icon`, `fa`, `glyphicon`, `line`, `octicon` or `typicon`or  will be completed to a tag containing the icon class.
 Exceptions are `fa-stack` (`<span`>) and `fa-ul` (`<ul>`).